Plan a realistic technology life cycle BYOD

 What needs to happen is to match roles to technology.
-Sales people need machines that are thin and light with good battery life so they can give presentations and make the sale.
-Developers need machines that support multiple monitors, lots of memory, processor power, and big hard drives.
+Sales people need machines that are thin and light with good battery life, so they can give presentations and make the sale BYOD.
+Developers need computers that support multiple monitors, lots of memory, processor power, and big hard drives.
 There is something to be said for people, like executives, who do need a certain cool factor.
 This is where the “senior people get awesome machines” comes in.
 I get it, and as long as everyone else has machines that can get the job done, then who cares if some folks have really awesome laptops.

 One of the times I went around proper channels to get the machine I needed was when I was developing websites within a new part of marketing.
 In this (rather large) company, art departments could get Macs because they were creative departments who worked with agency files, which were all on Macs too.
 But since I wasn’t technically in a creative department I couldn’t get a Mac.
 Didn’t matter that I needed to work with the creative departments to get graphics or that I needed to do my own graphic creation…not a designer, so no Mac.
 So we dipped into discretionary budget and bought a couple Macs outside of IT.
 Never on the books as an asset, but we got what we needed to do our jobs.

 Not the best way to solve the problem.